jshawtime/saywhatwant/READMES-current/156-DEBUG-WORKFLOW-COPY-VERBOSE.md

 **IMPORTANT: Before assuming cache issue, do the math!**

 **Cache Math:**
+CACHE_SIZE may change.
+The below example is a conceptual reference only.
+CACHE_SIZE n is the only way to accurately understand.
+Self healing should fix cache size issues anyway.
 - CACHE_SIZE = 200 messages
 - Each stress test: 6 human + 6 AI = 12 messages
 - Headroom: 200 - 12 = **188 messages of safety!**